You asked for more cryptocurrencies, so we listened. We tracked down the hottest tokens and top movers – and we’re bringing them to you.

 They say time is money, so we’ve made sure that you can secure your trades in seconds in our app.
 Simply tap on ‘Wealth’ > ‘Crypto’ > ‘Invest’ to discover our crypto features.
 You can see crypto rates in real time and even set up handy price alerts.

-For the budding cryptonauts amongst us, we’d like to remind you that the prices of crypto can be very volatile and that there are risks involved when buying or selling crypto.
-Your capital is at risk, so please consider your personal circumstances before getting involved.
+For the budding cryptonauts amongst us, we’d like to remind you that while we believe that crypto should be accessible to all, we also know that crypto trading isn’t for everyone.
+The prices of crypto can be very volatile, which means there are always going to be risks involved when buying or selling crypto.
+Your capital is at risk, so please consider your personal circumstances and do plenty of research before getting involved.

 Here’s the low down on our 15 new tokens 🌕